Philadelphia Gay News: History

-On January 3, 1976, Mark Segal founded PGN as a monthly publication.
+On January 3, 1976, Mark Segal founded PGN.
 In 1993, the Philadelphia Magazine bestowed Segal with the "Best of Philadelphia" award for "Clout".
 In 2016, Hillary Clinton wrote an op-ed for PGN, which was the first time a major-party presidential candidate wrote an op-ed for an LGBT newspaper.
 Four years later, PGN was approved for a commemorative marker from the Pennsylvania Historical and Museum Commission.